Parallel Best Arm Identification in Heterogeneous Environments: Introduction

+In this paper, we investigate heterogeneous collaborative learning.
+We will use a basic problem in bandit theory named {\em best arm identification in multi-armed bandits} (BAI) as a vehicle to deliver the following message: {\em Collaborative learning in the heterogeneous environment is provably more difficult than that in the homogeneous environment w.r.t.\ communication rounds.}

+In the following, we first introduce the BAI problem and the CL model, and then summarize our results and contributions.
+We conclude the section by discussing related work.

-As data continue to grow, multi-agent learning has emerged as a prominent direction in scalable machine learning.
-In this paper, we investigate multi-agent learning model for reinforcement learning known as {\em collaborative learning}~\cite{TZZ19,KZZ20}.
-We use a basic problem in reinforcement learning called {\em best arm identification (BAI) in multi-armed bandits (MAB)} as a vehicle to deliver the following conceptual message: \begin{quote} {\em Collaborative learning on non-IID data is provably more difficult than that on IID data.} \end{quote} \paragraph{Best Arm Identification.} In BAI, we have $n$ arms, each of which is associated with an unknown distribution $\D_i\ (i \in [n])$ with support $[0, 1]$.\footnote{We use $[n]$ to denote $\{1, 2, \ldots, n\}$.} We aim at identifying the arm/distribution with the largest mean by a sequence of $T$ pulls.
+{\bf Best Arm Identification in Multi-Armed Bandits.\ \ } In BAI, we have $n$ arms, each of which is associated with an unknown distribution $\D_i\ (i \in [n])$ with support $[0, 1]$.\footnote{We use $[n]$ to denote $\{1, 2, \ldots, n\}$.} We aim at identifying the arm whose associated distribution has the largest mean by a sequence of $T$ pulls.
 In each arm pull, we choose an arm based on the previous pulls and outcomes, and obtain a sample from the arm's associated distribution.
 Assuming that each pull takes unit time, we call $T$ the {\em time horizon}.
-The goal of BAI is to identify the best arm with the smallest error probability under time horizon $T$.
+The goal of BAI is to identify the arm with the highest mean with the smallest error probability under time horizon $T$.\footnote{For readers who are familiar with the bandit literature, we are considering the {\em fixed-time/budget} best arm identification.
+Another version of this problem is called {\em fixed-confidence}, where we want to solve BAI with a fixed error probability $\delta$ with the smallest number of pulls.}

-BAI is a basic problem in bandit theory and reinforcement learning, and has been studied extensively in the literature since 1950s (e.g., \cite{Bechhofer58,Paulson64,EMM02,EMM06,ABM10,KKS13,JMNB14,CLQ17}).
-The problem has numerous real-world applications, including clinic trials, article/ad/channel selection, computer game play, financial portfolio design, adaptive routing, crowd-sourced ranking, and hyperparameter optimization.
+BAI is a basic problem in bandit theory and reinforcement learning, and has been studied extensively in the literature since 1950s (e.g., \citep{Bechhofer58,Paulson64,EMM02,EMM06,ABM10,KKS13,JMNB14,CLQ17}).
+The problem has numerous real-world applications, including clinical trials, article/ad/channel selection, computer game play, financial portfolio design, adaptive routing, crowd-sourced ranking, hyperparameter optimization, etc.

-\paragraph{The Collaborative Learning Model.} Most study for BAI has been done in the centralized model, in which just one agent pulls the set of arms sequentially.
-To speed up the learning process for large-scale problems, it is natural to introduce multiple agents and have them pull the arms together.
-Due to network latency, power consumption,\footnote{For example, for tasks such as deep sea exploration, communication consumes the majority of the battery energy, which is not easily recharged.} data transmission cost, and privacy concerns, communication becomes a major constraint in multi-agent learning.